Davidoff Nicaraguan Toro

 Davidoff Nicaraguan Toro – Head

 Being that it is an expensive cigar, I expected the best out of this smoking experience.
 I’ve had several Davidoffs in the past and have come to the realization that with cigars (most times), you do get what you pay for.
-Now, there are many cigars in the $5-10 category that are amazing, yes, but having a 10 year old wrapper leaf from Nicaragua is pretty damn cool.
+Now, there are many cigars in the $5-10 category that are amazing, yes, but having a 10-year-old wrapper leaf from Nicaragua is pretty damn cool.
 And to me, it promised flavor!
 Read on and let’s see if it held up its end…

 Looks

 This Davidoff Nicaragua Toro was girthy in appearance.
 Along with the Toro size, it was fully (and quite evenly packed).
 Accompanied by the size, the Habano Seed Rosado wrapper was beautiful.
-There were just a couple small veins but they didn’t bother me one bit.
+There were just a couple of small veins but they didn’t bother me one bit.
 There was a perfect triple cap on the head of this stick.

 Davidoff Nicaraguan Toro - Foot